limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 3. Use this file to understand:
    - what belongs in shared
    - what does not belong in shared
-   - how replay mode and live rerun mode should share logic
+   - how replay-first notebooks should share logic
-   - how helper code should remain small, clear, and auditable
+   - why the first MVP keeps helper code small, explicit, and auditable
 4. Read together with:
    - [Flagship Runnable Demo Pack](../README.md)
    - [Family Fix Surface v1](../../family-fix-surface-v1.md)